babenkoivan/elastic-adapter/README.md

 ### Search

-Search documents in an index:
+Search documents in the index:

 ```php
 // create a search request